Human trafficking in Malawi

-Prosecution
+Prosecution (2010)

 The Government of Malawi maintained its progress in its anti-trafficking law enforcement efforts during the last year.
 Malawi prohibits all forms of trafficking through various laws, including the Employment Act and Articles 135 through 147 and 257 through 269 of the Penal Code, though the country lacks specific anti-trafficking laws.
 The penalties prescribed under these statutes range from small fines to 10 years' imprisonment; these penalties are sufficiently stringent and commensurate with punishments prescribed for other serious crimes.
 For a second year, the draft Child Care, Protection and Justice Bill, which defines child trafficking and imposes a penalty of life imprisonment for convicted traffickers, remained in the government's Cabinet and was not passed by Parliament.
 Also for a second year, the Malawi Law Commission did not complete drafting comprehensive anti-trafficking legislation specifically outlawing all forms of human trafficking.
 Local law enforcement agencies in Malawi only keep written record of their activities, which are not consolidated at any central record facility.
 Data on nationwide statistics was not available, though some individual districts provided data on their specific activities.
 In 2009, the Magistrate's Court in the district of Mchinji on the Zambian border prosecuted five trafficking offenders on criminal charges and convicted four.
 In one case involving 14 child victims of labor trafficking, three offenders were sentenced to seven years of hard labor, one was fined $33, and one was acquitted.
 The Mchinji court convicted a trafficker caught while transporting 59 children to Zambia to be exploited in forced labor, and sentenced him to five years in prison.
 The government also prosecuted and convicted 34 trafficking offenders for exploiting children in forced farm labor.
 Each was fined $131, which is approximately one-third of the average annual income in Malawi.
 Police, child protection, social welfare, and other officials received training in how to recognize, investigate, and prosecute instances of trafficking either directly from the government or in partnership with NGOs.
 The Ministry of Labor incorporated a child protection curriculum into labor inspector training.
 Requests to work with other governments are handled on an ad hoc, informal basis, especially between district officials in Mchinji and officials across the Zambian border.
 The Anti-Corruption Bureau's investigation, begun in 2007, into two complaints of government corruption relating to trafficking was ongoing at the end of the reporting period.